Blake Race’s at the “Brickyard”

 During Sunday morning’s practice, Blake came into the pits to talk to his team.
 Apparently, his tires cooled off too much because he lost grip at a slow speed and tucked the front in turn 7.
 Thankfully, a brake lever guard was all that broke.

 Motorcycle Race 2

 Race #2 was a lot the same, Blake got pushed back and ended up battling with two racers most of the race.
-We had to check MotoAmerica’s results when writing the race report because none of us knew exactly where he finished.
+We had to check MotoAmerica’s results when writing the race report because none of us knew exactly where he finished (he finished 9th).
 When I asked him, he said, “I didn’t really want to look; I knew it was bad.
 I wasn’t happy about the weekend, this is definitely one to put behind us and look forward to Laguna.”

 That is certainly true.
 A family friend reminded us that, Phillipians 1:6 says, “He who has begun a good work in you will continue to perform it in you until the day of Jesus Christ.”
 The Bible isn’t talking about motorcycles but about our spiritual lives however, it flows over into our daily efforts.
 Blake will continue to work hard with the talents God has given him.

 Now, we are looking forward.
 The next race will be at Laguna Seca outside of Monterey, California, October 23-25.
 It is also the final race of the season.
 Here’s hoping for a good finish to the year!